클리핑(clipping) 영역을 정의하여 3D 뷰포트 표시를 3D 공간의 일부로 제한할 수 있어요. 이 것을 활용하면 복잡한 모델 및 씬 작업 프로세스를 더 편하게 할 수 있답니다.

-Once activated, you have to draw a rectangle with the mouse, in the wanted 3D Viewport.
+Once activated, you have to draw a rectangle with the mouse.
 It becomes a clipping volume of four planes:

 A right-angled parallelepiped (of infinite length) if your view is orthographic.